Azure/SAP-automation-samples/SAP/TSG/bomlinkupdate.md

     In this case, the folder names should get updated to NAME_01_00_v0006ms and NAME2_02_22_v0005ms and the file names should get updated to NAME_01_00_v0006ms.yaml NAME2_02_22_v0005ms.yaml.
 1. The files also contain the version number and the file name mentioned within them as shown [here](#key-points-about-folder-and-file-structure).
     The version number and the file name needs to be updated inside the file too.
-    The file name has the version number appended to it and therefore requires an update.

 ## Procedure for SWPM and SUM files